paulbroyles/SJEA-development/README.md

         * `index.html`: Content for site homepage; also provides layout and wrappers for all home pages (The Poem, About, How to Use, Partners and Acknowledgments, Terms and Conditions).
         * `manuscript.html`: Landing page for manuscripts view; also provides layout for manuscript transcription/description pages.
         * `search.html`: Search page.
 It doesn't appear likely that this file provides the layout for search results, but I can't currently confirm one way or the other.
         * `comparison.html`: Provides layout and wrappers for comparison content.
-No default content since selecting the tab defaults to the first lien.
+No default content since selecting the tab defaults to the first line.
         * **NOTE:** To update the page interface (tabs, footer, etc.), it appears to be necessary to modify all four of these files.
 Please note that I'm a Rails newbie, and it's possible that they're generated from a template so that the basic site framing, headers, etc. can be updated separately and the changes reflected in each of these files.
 However, my early searches suggest that content in `/public/` is static, and I haven't found facilities for generating pages apart from the search results.
 In any case, updating these files will work, and it's the way recent changes have been made.
     * Content for subpages under Home: `about.html`, `partners.html`, `terms.html`, `thepoem.html`, `use.html`
         * These aren't full HTML files, but fragments that will be slotted into the framework provided by `index.html` when requested.